 Members of a Committee of Management should not be teachers or staff employed by the school, unless they are also the owners of the school.
 This is to prevent employer-employee conflict-of-interest in decision-making.

 One member of the Committee of Management of a school must serve as the Supervisor of the school.
 If a school has only one member in its Committee of Management, that person must also act as the Supervisor.

 Adopt a school constitution

-A private school must submit a constitution (see sample constitution for schools) when applying for registration with the authorities.
+A private school must submit a constitution when applying for registration with the authorities.

 At least two teachers are required for each private school.
 The application for each teacher’s permission to teach in the relevant school must demonstrate the minimum educational qualifications and relevant working and teaching experience required for the school.
 When applying for registration, the supervisor must clearly specify the modules, courses, or subjects, and their levels that the teacher is proposed to teach.

 Be careful when selecting and deciding on premises to house the school.
 Before you enter into any firm commitment to purchase or rent the premises, look out for the prospects of the premises being granted Written Permission for “Change of Use” by the planning authorities (Urban Redevelopment Authority), and that any alterations or renovations planned for the school site are likely to be approved or cleared by the relevant authorities (such as the Housing & Development Board).

 Private schools ought to have premises of an acceptable and reasonable size.
 In addition to classrooms, they should have space for an office, administration area, reception-cum-waiting area for students or clients, etc.

 Once you have completed the groundwork, you should register your school with the Singapore Accounting and Corporate Regulatory Authority.

 The most suitable legal entity is to register a private limited company.